whdinata/mestara-034cd/mentorship.md

         media_position: right
         media_width: fifty
       - title: Webinar
-        subtitle:
+        subtitle: 'Every week mentees will attend a webinar about different topics.'
         content: >-
-          Every week mentees will attend a webinar about different topics to navigate life after college and successfully transition into their career with women who work in the field as speaker.
+           to navigate life after college and successfully transition into their career with women who work in the field as speaker.
         media_position: left
         media_width: fifty
       - title: Section Title Three